Turtle84375/turtle84375/README.md

 - Protecting my privacy by not including too many personal details in my public biography ;)

 #### My Websites
-_Please note that this list excludes a few websites which I have created but are not available to the general public._
+_This list excludes a few websites which I have created but are not available to the general public._
 - [turtle84375.tk](turtle84375.tk) (my personal sandbox website, just for fun)
 - [Foruming](foruming.rf.gd) (the community forum platform that I run)
 - TrackTask _LINK COMING SOON_ (a private & sharable task management webapp)